 Not seeing eye-to-eye on managing the finances can be a reason for divorce.
 If one person is a saver and the other person is a spender, it can create a lot of conflict in a marriage.
-If there is not a compromise or if the couple cannot create a financial plan together, then you may need to look into your divorce options.
+If there is no compromise or if the couple cannot create a financial plan together, then you may need to look into your divorce options.

 4. Communication Issues

 A marriage is a partnership that involves many decisions together.
 A couple can easily turn into strangers or end up living separate lives and this can happen in their own home.
 Sleeping in different rooms, no family time, fighting in front of the children or emotional detachment are reasons for marriage counseling, and if not resolved, then divorce may need to be considered.

 This is what Bill and Melinda Gates said just recently.
 After 27 years together: “we no longer believe we can grow together as a couple in this next phase of our lives.”
 Simply put, they had grown apart.
 When can a spouse start to feel more like a roommate than a marriage partner?
 Maybe when the connection is lost or they can no longer relate to one another.
 Of course, a couple can’t be happy all the time and conversation is important and this is where a professional counselor might be appropriate.